Jewellery: raising repousee and fold-forming

 Duration: 6 sessions (over 7 weeks)

 What is the course about?

 The course is an introduction to forming metal using punches and chasing tools.
 This is done on a supporting bed of pitch which the metal is mounted in.
-A broad faced hammer with a spring handle is then used to push or depress the metal into the form desired.
-Through forming and turning the metal intricate, designs can be achieved which can then be pierced out and finished off using a variety of methods.
+A broad faced hammer with a spring handle and punches with various profiles are then used to push or depress the metal into the form desired.
+Through forming and turning the metal intricate raised designs can be achieved which can then be pierced out and finished off using a variety of methods.

 What will we cover?

 - Pitch preparation

 - Punch tools and hammers and their function in the process

 - Folding metal.

 By the end of this course you should be able to...